‘Prioritise Your Tasks and Habits’ Sounds Great – But How do You do It? Think Impact and Influence.

 And it is hard, sure.
 That’s why there is so much talk about the challenges of change.
-And that’s why people like me – in my own consultancy work – can do what we do for a living.
-Because many people need a helping hand to make change happen.
+And that’s why I created the Gen-ius Journal and have my podcast to share the tools to navigate change.
+Many of us, need to learn a few vital skills to make change happen.

 Attempts to change fail because people attempt to implement lots of different changes all at once.

 Or else, they attempt to integrate into their lives lots of new habits right away and in no particular order.
 That’s the error.
 Because there’s a method to bringing new habits into your routine.

 That method relies on knowing how to prioritise your tasks and habits.
 And knowing how to prioritise your tasks and habits effectively can only be done with two terms: impact and its influence.

 Impact and Influence: How to Prioritise Your Tasks and Habits.

 In the 5is, part of the HOW Skill Set framework I created to help people make change happen in their lives, the third stage is Identify.
 In this stage, you are following the guidance of your Intention to plan the implementation of any required changes.

 Without a plan, you’re inevitably going to get lost.
 But without a clear sense of your intention – you can get very busy working on the wrong things.

 “If you don’t know where you are going, any road will lead you there”

 Armed with your intention, and having identified the necessary tasks in the Insight stage, Identify requires you to prioritise.